kdegeek/nextcloud-door-estimator/docs/INSTALLATION.md

 ## 🚨 Troubleshooting Installation Issues

-### Missing Node.js
+### Vite Build Issues

-- **Problem**: `npm install` or frontend build fails with errors about missing Node.js or incompatible version.
+- **Problem**: `npm run build` or `npm run dev` fails with errors about missing Node.js, incompatible version, or Vite configuration.
 - **Solution**:
-  - Ensure Node.js v16+ is installed in your environment/container.
+  - Ensure Node.js v20+ and npm v10+ are installed in your environment/container.
-  - **If you are using npm 10.x, you may encounter compatibility issues.
-Downgrade to npm 9 (`npm install -g npm@9`) if you see dependency or build errors.**
-  - To install Node.js v16+ in Ubuntu/Debian containers:
+  - To install Node.js v20+ in Ubuntu/Debian containers:
     ```bash
-    curl -fsSL https://deb.nodesource.com/setup_16.x | bash - && apt-get install -y nodejs
+    curl -fsSL https://deb.nodesource.com/setup_20.x | bash - && apt-get install -y nodejs
     ```
-  - Verify with `node -v` (should be 16.x or higher).
+  - Verify with `node -v` (should be 20.x or higher) and `npm -v` (should be 10.x or higher).
+  - If you see Vite-specific errors, check your `vite.config.js` and ensure all required plugins are installed.
+  - For issues with hot module replacement or dev server, ensure ports are open and not blocked by firewalls.
+  - If you encounter dependency resolution errors, delete `node_modules` and `package-lock.json`, then run `npm install` again.

 ### Common Issues and Solutions